-Ideas for lowering barriers to involvement
+Ideas for lowering racial barriers in our Meetings

 Moving the Meeting forward